Rayyan-135-hackclub/pathfinder/README.md

 Update 2: 7/11/25 Friday

 Error fixed and I added resistors and wires (in the form of buttons) to the components.
 I think I have completed the PCB.
+I made a mistake and deleted everything but I restored it.